Frequently asked questions (FAQs)

 - The Documents folder has been moved, renamed, etc.: If the Documents folder has been moved, renamed, or redirected for any reason this could prevent access to these external files.
 Compass was designed to access the Documents folder in its default location and that location must be restored, or a new, unaffected Windows profile must be utilized for exam delivery.
 Contact your IT helpdesk if you suspect the Documents folder has been altered from its default location or behavior.

 We are receiving "An error occurred.
 Please call this examiner while displaying this message..."
 (Compass for Windows).

 The full error message is: “An error occurred.
 Please call this examiner while displaying this message.
 If you click OK, the system temporarily shuts down.
 Restart the test machine and restart the test.
 You can resume from thee last problem you are viewing.
 This occurs anytime a test is attempted, even the diagnostic tests.
 4 Machines out of the 25 in the room are having this problem.”.

 This is a generic error message related to MOS 2016 exams.
 This error is usually caused by Office 2016 and the Windows profile used to take exams, not properly setup for the MOS 2016 exams.
 MOS 2016 exams currently require using an authenticated user and that all first launch dialog boxes for Office be cleared or disabled.
 If this error is occurring, the following steps should help resolve it:

 - Open a single Office application, e.g. Word, to ensure Office is activated and all first run dialog boxes are cleared or disabled via policy.
-This step also creates the required Office registry keys and folder structure required by Console.
+This step also creates the required Office registry keys and folder structure required by Compass.